 “BITEFIGHTER!”
 He pounded the silt with a battle-scarred fist.
 “BRING HIM BACK, AKANAX!
 BRING HIM BACK, DAMN YOU!”

-She came to a halt and sat on the bottom step of a darkened staircase, gaping at the floral wireframes crawling through the air.
+She came to a halt and took a seat on a darkened staircase, gaping at the floral wireframes crawling through the air.